PowerPoint slides play an important role in successful presentations.

-As we’ve mentioned time and again, your slides should serve as a visual aid.
-The visuals you present to the audience should contribute to the delivery of your core message.
+As we’ve mentioned before, your slides should serve as a visual aid.
+What you present to the audience should contribute to the delivery of your core message.

 According to research, this becomes a problem for both you and your audience.